ddev/ddev-drupal-solr/README.md

 1. You may need to install the relevant Drupal requirements: `ddev composer require drush/drush:* drupal/search_api_solr`
 1. Enable the `search_api_solr` module either using the web interface or `ddev drush en -y search_api_solr`
 1. Create a search_api server at `admin/config/search/search-api` -> "Add server"
-1. Choose Solr as backend.
-1. Choose "Standard" as the Solr connector type and configure it:
+1. Create a server with the following settings
    * Set "Server name" to anything you want.
-Maybe "ddev-solr-server".
+Maybe `ddev-solr-server`.
-    * Set "Backend" to "Solr"
+   * Set "Backend" to `Solr`
+   * Configure Solr backend
+     * Set "Solr Connector" to `Standard`
-   * Set "Solr host" to `solr`.
+     * Set "Solr host" to `solr`
-   * Set "Solr core" name to "dev".
+     * Set "solr core" to `dev`
      * Under "Advanced server configuration" set the "solr.install.dir" to `/opt/solr`.

 1. `ddev restart`

 ## Explanation

 This is the classic Drupal `solr:8` image recipe used for a long time by Drupal users and compatible with `search_api_solr`.

 * It installs a [`.ddev/docker-compose.solr.yaml`](docker-compose.solr.yaml) using the solr:8 docker image.
 * A standard Drupal 9+ Solr configuration is included in [.ddev/solr/conf](solr/conf).